-At the time, Geneva was a Calvinist city state ruled, in theory, by democracy, but in practise by a small number of wealthy families.
-Growing up in Geneva, Rousseau would have been exposed to the tensions between different ideas for a model city state.
+At the time, Geneva was a Calvinist city-state ruled, in theory, by democracy, but in practice by a small number of wealthy families.
+Growing up in Geneva, Rousseau would have been exposed to the tensions between different ideas for a model city-state.
 He often spoke favourably for Geneva as a model for an ideal state.

-His father was a clock maker, but when Rousseau was ten years old, his father was forced to leave the city, leaving Rousseau and his brother behind with relatives.
-Rousseau gained a rudimentary education before becoming apprentice to a notary and engraver.
+His father was a clockmaker, but when Rousseau was ten years old, his father was forced to leave the city, leaving Rousseau and his brother behind with relatives.
+Rousseau gained a rudimentary education before becoming an apprentice to a notary and engraver.

 However, his apprenticeship was an unhappy one, and after finding the gates of Geneva closed after curfew, he left the city and wandered to nearby Savoy.

 After leaving Geneva, Rousseau was fortunate to come under the guidance of Françoise-Louise de Warens, aged 29 – a Catholic noblewoman of Protestant background.

 De Warens was a formidable character – cheating her husband out of money to become an evangelist for converting young Protestant men to Catholicism.
 She had a gregarious nature – a great entertainer, lover of music, literature and a profligate spender.
 For a time, De Warens and Rousseau also became lovers.

 With the backing of De Warens, Rousseau became well versed in philosophy, music, mathematics and other subjects.